mohamedhasan8403/mohamedhasan8403/README.md

 ## 🙋‍♂️ About Me

 🌟 I’m **Mohamed Hasan**, a self-driven developer building a full-stack empire from scratch.
-🔥 I’m on a mission to crack the top MNCs through sheer consistency and deep grind.
+🔥 On a mission to crack the top MNCs through consistency, code, and courage.

-💻 My current 52-week roadmap includes:
+🧭 My grind roadmap includes:
 - 🚀 Java Spring Boot Development
 - 🌐 HTML, CSS, JavaScript, React
 - 📊 C → C++ → DSA → Python